If you’ve ever suffered from hip flexor pain you know, it can be a real pain in the @$$… But the good news is, it’s both preventable and treatable.

 But as I mentioned above, there’s hope for you and your hip flexors 😉

-The program below has helped a countless number of clients—in addition to myself—so I am confident that it will help you too!
-If you have any questions about hip flexor pain or anything else listed within this post please don’t hesitate to come see me at the BIM studio, or comment below.
+The program below has helped a countless number of clients (in addition to myself) so I am confident that it will help you too!

 The first two modalities help to decrease tension in the areas that have been overworked.
 What this will do is help prevent these areas from engaging when trying to focus on contracting the weakened areas that you need to regain strength and function to.